How to Optimize Google AdWords for SEO in 2022

 Q: What are some new tactics for optimizing AdWords for SEO?

-A: The most important tactic is to not rely on Google AdWords to be your SEO strategy.
+A: The most important tactic is not relying on Google AdWords as your SEO strategy.
 You need to focus on building backlinks.

 Q: How can a website become more visible to search engines?

 A: The best way to increase traffic to your site is to optimize your website for SEO in 2022.
-This means using search engine friendly HTML code, making sure your website has a fast loading speed, and creating useful, relevant content.
+This means using search engine-friendly HTML code, ensuring your website has a fast loading speed, and creating useful, relevant content.

 Q: How do search engines work?